LiamBrenner/wagtailinvoices/docs/getting_started.md

 `WAGTAIL_INVOICES_VALIDATION = ''` See [Custom validation and overriding](https://wagtailinvoices.readthedocs.org/en/latest/advanced/#custom-validation-and-overriding) for more information

-There is future scope to have this setting included with [wagtailsettings](https://bitbucket.org/takeflight/wagtailsettings)
+There is future scope to have these settings included with [wagtailsettings](https://bitbucket.org/takeflight/wagtailsettings)